 Samsung is sticking to its popular big screen with curved edges.
 Keep in mind though that the Note 10 is a hair bigger or smaller, depending on what size you buy.
 Then, on the back you'll notice 3-4 cameras, off to the left side, instead of in the center.

-Furthermore, the new Galaxy Note 10 won't have a fingerprint scanner on the back either.
+Furthermore, the new Galaxy Note 10 doesn't have a fingerprint scanner on the back either.
 Instead, Samsung went with an in-display ultrasonic fingerprint sensor.
 Yes, the fingerprint scanner is inside the screen and can read the ridges of your finger through the glass.
 A feature Galaxy S10 owners love.

 Basically, the lack of bezels at the top and the bottom, more cameras, a bigger screen and no rear fingerprint scanner is what makes the design different.
 Otherwise, it's still mostly Samsung's usual all metal and glass phone.